Is Russia’s Latest Fighter Stolen From An American Design? – What Does The Evidence Say?

 (Key Publishing Ltd Aviation)

 In the early 1990s, several companies were fighting their way to the top of a competition for the next fighter jet.
-At the end, it came down to two respective jets the Lockheed YF-22 and the Northrop YF-23.
+In the end, it came down to two respective jets the Lockheed YF-22 and the Northrop YF-23.
 The United States Government selected the YF-22 which evolved into the Lockheed Martin F-22 and the YF-23 was forgotten, or so we thought.

 Many considered the Northrop YF-23 to the superior fighter and that the YF-22 was only selected because it operated better at lower speeds.
 Then in 2009, the Russians unveiled the Sukhoi PAK FA, their most advanced fifth-generation fighter and it bore a striking resemblance to the YF-23.
 At first sight, everyone thought this design was stolen because its features are so incredibly similar.